BlueDot BME680 Environmental and Gas Sensor

 • GND Pin.
 Connect the GND pin from the board to the GND from the Arduino.

-Unlike the I2C protocol, the SPI communication uses 4 different lines.
+Unlike the I²C protocol, SPI communication uses four different lines.
 All data from the sensor is transferred back to the Arduino through the SDO line (Serial Data Output), while all commands from the Arduino are transferred through the SDI (Serial Data Input) line.
 The clock signal is generated from the Arduino and sent through the SCK line (Serial Clock).
 Finally, the CS or Chip Select line is used to tell the sensor when the communication is starting or ending.

 • SDI Pin.
 Connect the SDI pin from the board to the MOSI pin on the Arduino.
 The MOSI pin (Master Out Slave In) is located on the ICSP header.